 The Ship

-The Celebrity Constellation will be your home on these wonder sailings, with the first sailing departing on 7th September 2012 and the final cruise of the season departing on 18th November 2012.
-As previously mentioned the Celebrity Constellation has undergone a huge refurbishment, as part of a project that has seen Celebrity Cruises spend $120 million Solitcizing their Millennium class ships.
+In 2013 Celebrity Infinity will be your home on these wonderful sailings.
+As previously mentioned the Celebrity Infinity has undergone a huge refurbishment, as part of a project that has seen Celebrity Cruises spend $120 million Solitcizing their Millennium class ships.

 If you find that you have taken to a new grape or vineyard while ashore, the ship will also be offering an expanded wine list selection from the ports of call.
 The wine tasting sessions start from as little £11, so you won't need to break the bank to carry on enjoying the regional specialties while sailing from one region to the next.